cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## GameManager

 In game development, we can manually place nodes using Box.prefab to build the map, but the map will be fixed.
-In order to make the map change every time when the game starts and provide some surprises or the players, we can randomly build the map in code.
+To make the map change whenever the game starts and provide some surprises for the players, we can randomly build the map in code.

 Now, let's create a new TypeScript component called `GameManger`  in the Assets Manager window to archive this.